 What I mean by internal reality is the non-duality of existence to which I’ve been referring (since 1985) with the letter B or as the “point”.
 It is the real Self, which has been described in Sufism as “there is a Self within me that is not of me”…

 While the person lives an external life based on his programming he cannot discover and express his internal qualities (some of the Names that are embedded deep within) for he accepts himself as the physical body and thus denies or is unaware of his energy body.
-He spends his life within the cocoon (or hell) woven by his genetic data, environmental conditioning, and the judgments and emotions based on these.

 Whereas his real “Self” or essential reality, is nothing other than the Domain of the Names that are manifest in all of the beings!
 Thus he spends his life ignorant of the fact that these Names comprise his very existence and that these divine qualities can actually become manifest in his life.
 In fact, some do, but he spends his life totally oblivious to them, without ever once wondering about their source.